 - Notable: When it opened in 2007, it held the record for tallest, fastest dive coaster in the world.

-When you pull up to Busch Gardens Williamsburg, the first thing you’ll see is Apollo’s Chariot.
+When you approach the Busch Gardens Williamsburg park entrance, the first thing you’ll see is Apollo’s Chariot.
 That first hill peaks over the top of the trees and just look immense and powerful.
 It has the distinction of being the first hypercoaster (a roller coaster with a drop greater than 200 feet) built by Bolliger & Mabillard, and has been thrilling guests since 1999.
 Most people would definitely rank this among the Top 5 Rides at Busch Gardens Williamsburg!

 The climb on this steel coaster is a little terrifying because it feels like it lasts forever.
 The lift hill lasts an eternity, which added to my crazy nerves the first time I rode it.
 Ultimately, though, I’ll say that it just adds to the excitement!
 With the fantastic speed and air time, you’ll definitely feel like you’ve been riding with the Greek God himself!